thenicebro/scenarios/linux/lab-cancel-file-change/intro.md

 # Cancel File Change

-In this lab, you will learn how to use the `restore`, `rm`, and `reset` commands in Git.
-These commands are essential for managing your Git repository and undoing changes that you no longer need.
-This lab consists of three steps, each corresponding to a command.
+In this lab, you will learn how to use three important Git commands: restore, rm, and reset.
+These commands are used to undo changes in your Git repository.
+Understanding how to use them is essential for effective version control.